 Read more about 2 of my favorite eco friendly hotels here:

 Traveling by plane is bad.
 We all know that and I have no good excuse to make for myself except that it is my job.
 But no, really, I get it, it’s bad.

 With that in mind, I have become a big fan of slow(er) travel not just for monetary reasons and I try to offset some of my carbon footprint.
 I don’t do that enough, however, a lot of my Christmas presents come in form of Greenpop trees.
 That saves on postage for said presents and does something to make my air travel a tiny bit greener.

 Planes are also a nightmare when it comes to packaging.
-Utensils are wrapped, food is wrapped, earplugs and headphones are wrapped, blankets are wrapped...grrrr.
+Utensils are wrapped, food is wrapped, earplugs and headphones are wrapped, blankets are wrapped…grrrr.
 To avoid that I try to take my own as much as possible and get to enjoy my very own Hello Kitty earplugs, my good headphones and my own blanket.
 When it comes to food a lot of it is unfortunately unavoidable at times.
-However, I have started to take the biggest bottle of water on the plane (don't forget to buy it after security!) instead of using little plastic cups.
+However, now I will just take my Grayl bottle and fill it up after security instead of using little plastic cups.

 When meal times roll around think if and what you are really going to consume – I was recently told by a flight attendant that juice-boxes once handed out go into the trash afterward even if you didn’t touch it.

 What are your easy eco friendly travel tips?
 I would love to add to this list!